 Figures 3 and 4 illustrate how compositional effects influence wage dynamics.
-We repeat the experiment of a one percent increase in TFP.
-Figure 3 then reports impulse responses for labor in efficiency units, good matches, bad matches and job flows between good and bad matches.
-In the wake of the boom, labor quality increases.
+We repeat the experiment of a 1% increase in TFP.
+Figure 3 then reports impulse responses for labour in efficiency units, good matches, bad matches, and job flows between good and bad matches.
+In the wake of the boom, labour quality increases.
 Underlying this increase is a rise in good matches and a net fall in bad matches.
 The rise in good matches is due in part to good matches being hired out of unemployment.
-But it is mostly due to an increase in the job flow share of workers moving from bad to good matches and a decline in the reverse flow share, as the two bottom left panels indicates.
-This pattern in the net flows also leads to a net decline in bad matches.
+But it is mostly due to an increase in the job flow share of workers moving